achmad-irfan/PA1-NHTSA/README.md

 analyze the data collected during 2021.
 This data is data complete information about accidents that occurred during 2021.</p>
 <h3>2.
 Purpose:</h3>
-<p> The main purpose is to provide a number of recommendations
+<p style="margin-left: 20px";"text-align:justify">  The main purpose is to provide a number of recommendations
 about how to reduce the number of accidents on the highway.
 To do this, first I  need to identify the following data:</p>
 <p>•  Conditions that increase the risk of an accident </p>